stephaneVercouillieBMID/slate/source/login.html.md

 **iss** | The issuer of the `private_key_jwt`.
 This MUST contain the `client_id`.
 This is the client identifier (e.g. : Project ID) you received when registering your project in the [itsme® B2B portal](#Onboarding).
 **sub** | The subject of the `private_key_jwt`.
 This MUST contain the `client_id`.
 This is the client identifier (e.g. : Project ID) you received when registering your project in the [itsme® B2B portal](#Onboarding).
 **aud** | Value that identifies the Authorization Server as an intended audience.
 This MUST be the itsme® Token Endpoint URL : `https://merchant.itsme.be/oidc/token`
-**jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
-These tokens MUST only be used once.
-It is a case-sensitive string.
+**jti** | The <code>jti</code> (JWT ID) claim provides a unique identifier for the JWT.
+The identifier value MUST be assigned by the you in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object; if the application uses multiple issuers, collisions MUST be prevented among values produced by different issuers as well.
+The <code>jti</code> claim can be used  to prevent the JWT from being replayed.
+The <code>jti</code> value is a case-sensitive string.
-**exp** | Expiration time on or after which the ID Token MUST NOT be accepted for processing.
-The format of ‘exp’ is unix epoch time, in Universal time zone (e.g. 1538507868 for Tuesday, March 22, 2011 6:43:00 PM)
+**exp** | The <code>exp</code> (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
+The processing of the <code>exp</code> claim requires that the current date/time MUST be before the expiration date/time listed in the <code>exp</code> claim.
+Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
+Its value MUST be a number containing a NumericDate value (e.g. 1538507868 for Tuesday, March 22, 2011 6:43:00 PM).

 <a name="TokenResponse"></a>
 ## 3.6.
 Managing Token Response